Redshift Serverless

 Using Redshift Serverless as a Bulk Sync source

-Redshift Serverless connections can be used as the source for a bulk sync.
-If an S3 bucket is available, Polytomic can use UNLOAD
+Redshift Serverless connections can be used as the source for a bulk sync (i.e. an ELT workload into a data warehouse or cloud storage bucket).
+If you have an S3 bucket available, Polytomic can use UNLOAD

 to extract data from Redshift, which may be more efficient.